 Not all courses will be offered each year.
 All courses are three hours a week unless otherwise indicated.

-Priority for registration in 3000- and 4000-level courses may be given to students with General Psychology Majors, Psychology Honours, Developmental Psychology Honours, or Combined Honours.
+Priority for registration in 300- and 400-level courses may be given to students with General Psychology Majors, Psychology Honours, Developmental Psychology Honours, or Combined Honours.

-Note: With the exception of PSYC-1070, PSYC-1150 and PSYC-1160 are prerequisites for all other courses in Psychology.
+Note:46-115 and 46-116 are prerequisites for all other courses in Psychology.
 Some courses require additional prerequisites.

 An introduction to theory and research pertaining to the study of positive psychology, the psychology of human strengths and coping resources.
 Selected topics include: happiness, living a meaningful and gratifying life, resilience, hardiness, emotional intelligence, optimism, hope, creativity and moral motivation.